Otley Baroque provides early-music concerts in a charming old market town of Otley, Leeds.

 Otley Baroque has launched in 2018 by professional violinist, Asuka Sumi who lives in the town for more than 5years, and has been charmed by the beauty and friendliness of Otley.

-With her experience in Europe and her love to the town, her idea grew to bring the same quality of live experiences at a more affordable price to her local.
+With her experience in Europe and her love for the town, her idea grew to bring the same quality of live classical music experiences at a more affordable price to her locals.

 Enrich, Enliven, Educate